zzhang82/web422/notes/react-architecture-2.md

 Also, instead of simply handing the **this.handleListItemAdd** function to the onClick event as a callback, we instead define an anonymous function using the arrow function syntax.
 This anonymous function only has one job; to explicitly invoke the handleListItemAdd() method on "this".
 If we fail to register our callback function in this manner, "this" in the callback will be "undefined" instead of a reference to "ListNames" and we will not have access to the "setState" method.

-An alternative method to solving this problem is to explicitly "bind" **this** to the handleListItemAdd method in the  constructor using the line:
+An alternative method of solving this problem is to explicitly "bind" **this** to the handleListItemAdd method in the  constructor using the line:

 ```javascript
  this.handleListItemAdd = this.handleListItemAdd.bind(this);